How to grow your cannabis at home for beginners

 Keep in mind one rule of thumb when you’re growing cannabis for the first time.
 Do not be too preoccupied or anxious with the growth and development of your crop; rather, let them develop naturally.
 Also bear in mind that since grow space is very limited in a grow tent, you should ensure to make the most of the available space.

-Therefore, as a beginner grower, you can expect the best results if you grow auto-flowering varieties like Stardawg, Bubble Kush, and Amnesia Haze.
+Therefore, as a beginner grower, you can expect the best results if you grow auto-flowering varieties like Stardawg, OG Kush, and Amnesia Haze.
 Cultivating Sativa or indica-dominant strains demands a specific level of experience.
 We’ll focus on this aspect later in the article.

 Once the plants reach the flowering stage, see to it that the plants stay in light and darkness for equal hours.
 Also, keep an eye on the amount of water and nutrients your plants need at this stage.
 Also, do not interfere with the 12hrs light/12 hrs darkness cycle.
 With regards to supplying nutrients, ensure that the formulation suits the flowering phase.